devinagodjali/ts-wp-plugin-template/README.md

 ##Quick Setup

-change its file names and variable names at 4 parts in 'plugin.php' and 1 part in 'includes/class-tspt.php'
+change plugin file names and variable names at 4 parts in 'plugin.php' and 1 part in 'includes/class-tspt.php'